Keith Palmer

 NHS Reform: Will it deliver the desired health outcomes?

-The paper explains why the interaction of the NHS reform instruments work to inhibit progress towards achieving the government's healthcare objectives and proposes enhancements to the former instruments that would improve patient outcomes.
+The paper explained why the interaction of the NHS reform instruments work to inhibit progress towards achieving the government's healthcare objectives and proposed enhancements to the reform instruments so as to improve patient outcomes.
 Paper presented at a Kings Fund seminar, March 2005.

 Download 'NHS Reform: Will it deliver the desired health outcomes?' paper (pdf 0.42mb)